m3ue/api-tester/README.md

 https://api-tester-fcn5.onrender.com
 ```

 > The free Render tier sleeps after 15 minutes of inactivity.
-The first request after sleep takes ~30 s.
-Upgrade to a paid plan for always-on behaviour.
+The first request after sleep takes ~30-50s.
+Upgrade to a paid plan for always-on behaviour, or user [UptimeRobot](https://uptimerobot.com) to monitor the `/health` endpoint of the public URL (the default/free 5min interval will work fine to keep the service warm).

 ---